FibrinLab/Data-Collection-and-Analytics-Bounty/README.md

 In this bounty, I collected interesting datasets using Forta, Dune Analytics, etc. Datasets include on assets, addresses, contracts, and transactions on the Ethereum blockchain.
 Data collection was focused in 3 areas: security, compliance, and authenticity.

 # Data Analytics
-Ethereum Transaction data obtained from Kaggle was then analyses using libraries like Pandas, Numpy, MatplotLib and Seaborn using Jupyter Notebook.
+Ethereum Transaction data obtained from Kaggle was then analysed using libraries like Pandas, Numpy, MatplotLib and Seaborn using Jupyter Notebook.

 Data Analytics Jupyter Notebook File - [view](./ethereum-transactions-fraud-detection.ipynb)